PaulBowden673/team-3-spookathon/README.md

 ### Acknowledgements

+- Thanks to [Iryna Sanzhara](https://github.com/irasan) our team faciliator and git lifesaver.
-- I received inspiration for this project from X
+- The Code institute Hackathon team for organising this spooky event.